Ben Glynn

 Ben Glynn (born 27 March 1991) is a British professional rugby union player.
 His primary position is Lock.

 Club career

 Old Patesians

 Glynn begun playing rugby in his home town, Cheltenham, at Old Patesians RFC, Youth side.

 Bristol

 Glynn made his first start for the senior Bristol side in 2010, having joined at 18 years old.
 His 15 starts in Bristol's 2015–16 RFU Championship season, helped the west country side gain promotion to the top flight of English Rugby.
-He stayed with Bristol as they begun their top flight season in the Aviva Premiership 2016-2017.
+He stayed with Bristol as they began their top flight season in the Aviva Premiership 2016-2017.
 Bristol failed to adapt to the top-flight of English rugby and were relegated in May 2017.
 However Glynn's solid presence in the middle of the field had not gone un-noticed by Premiership sides.

 Harlequins

 On 3 July 2017 Glynn signed for Harlequins.
 At the time his role was to be backup at Lock for the then injured Sam Twomey.
 However Glynn soon became a first team regular in Harlequins 2017/18 Aviva Premiership season.
 His success on the pitch, saw Glynn signing a new contract with Harlequins, on 1 December 2017.
 His first Quins' contract had only been for one year.